tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * How many smart investments did Harold make compared to risky investments?
 How many did you make?

-    **Answer:** Out of his 10 investments, Harold only made 4 good investments.
-Out of the students' 6 investments, 3 of them were smart investments.
+    **Answer:** Out of his 10 investments, Harold only made four good investments.
+Out of the students' six investments, three of them were smart investments.

 * Which cryptos are the smartest investments?